 Fayetteville, WV

-Fayetteville was voted one of the “Coolest Small Towns in The United States” back in 2006 by a major travel publication.
-One of the town’s notable features is its Romanesque architecture which can be seen in various buildings such as the Fayetteville courthouse and Altamont Hotel.
+A major travel publication voted Fayetteville one of the “Coolest Small Towns in The United States” back in 2006.
+One of the town’s notable features is its Romanesque architecture, which can be seen in various buildings, such as the Fayetteville Courthouse and Altamont Hotel.
 The town is a popular destination for outdoor enthusiasts to partake in white water rafting, fishing, biking, and rock climbing.

 St. Albans, WV

 St. Albans is located in the western portion of the state on the Kanawha and Coal Rivers.
-St. Albans’ population is approximately 10,000 people giving it the genuine small town feel.
-The city is named after St. Alban, who is thought to be one of the very first British Christian martyrs.
+With a population of approximately 10,000 people, St. Albans has a genuine small-town feel.
+Named after St. Alban, who is thought to be one of the very first British Christian martyrs, this town boasts a rich and storied history.
 St. Albans offers small shops, antique shops, and casual dining options.

 Elkins, WV